Ewesurper/Ewelists/README.md

 # ewelists
-word lists I have compiled
+Wordlists I have compiled.
+Feel free to download and use.